*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 This is one of my favorite variations for sweet potato pie!
 I’ve had a lot of great pies made with boiled sweet potatoes, but baking them brings out the natural sweetness so much!
 It’s a game changer.

-To do this, you’ll just prick them with a fork and bake them on a foil-lined pan until they’re nice and soft.
+To do this, you'll just prick them with a fork and bake them on a foil-lined pan until they're nice and soft.
+Let your baked sweet potatoes cool.

 Step 4: Prepare your filling, and bake!

-Tips for the best sweet potato pie
+Tips and F.A.Q. for this browned butter sweet potato pie

 Use a pie shield if necessary: If your pie crust edges start to brown too quickly in the oven, top them with a pie crust shield.
 I like this type of shield, because the silicone is easy to work with and the size is adjustable!
 If you don’t have a pie crust shield, you can use strips of aluminum foil.